On the Deuterium-to-Hydrogen Ratio of the Interstellar Medium: Implications

 \section{Implications}

 The results in \S\ref{sec:evolution} agree with those of more sophisticated models of galactic chemical evolution (GCE), which generally yield ISM deuterium abundances only moderately below the primordial abundance when they are tuned to reproduce observations of the solar neighborhood (e.g., \citealt{tosi1998,romano2006,steigman2007,lagarde2012}).
 The simplicity of the arguments leading to equations~(\ref{eqn:YdEq}) and~(\ref{eqn:YdApprox}) implies that this behavior should be robust to details of the GCE model, and it shows that the most important assumptions are likely those that affect the oxygen yield $\mocc$ and the recycling fraction $r$.
+The numerical examples illustrated in Figure~\ref{fig:models}

+and the hydrodynamic simulation results of \cite{vandevoort2017} provide further support for the robustness of this prediction.
 A mixture of gas from zones that individually obey equation~(\ref{eqn:YdApprox}) will also follow equation~(\ref{eqn:YdApprox}) if $r\Yo/\mocc \ll 1$ (allowing a linear Taylor expansion) and the level of deuterium depletion is therefore small in each zone.
 However, a mixture of high-metallicity, heavily depleted gas with low-metallicity, low depletion gas would initially lie above this locus (high deuterium abundance relative to $\ohh$), then return to it as further star formation drove the system toward equilibrium.
-It would be interesting to test the accuracy of equation~(\ref{eqn:YdApprox}) in more sophisticated GCE models that incorporate ingredients such as radial gas flows, time-variable star formation efficiency and outflow efficiency, and more complex star formation histories.
+It is thus likely but not guaranteed that equation~(\ref{eqn:YdApprox}) will remain accurate in more sophisticated GCE models that incorporate ingredients such as radial gas flows and fountain recycling.

 The close links predicted between oxygen and deuterium abundances strengthen arguments \citep{draine2006,linsky2006,steigman2007} that sightline-to-sightline variations of $\dhr$ absorption are caused by depletion of deuterium onto dust, as originally proposed by \cite{jura1982}.
 This explanation requires a large fraction of the available sites on polycyclic aromatic hydrocarbon (PAH) molecules to be occupied by deuterium rather than hydrogen, but the energy differences associated with the heavier deuterium nucleus permit this preferential outcome in the cool ISM, and reaction rates appear high enough to achieve it \citep{draine2006}.
 Producing factor-of-two variations in $\dhr$ by differential astration, on the other hand, would induce enormous variations in $({\rm O}/{\rm H})$, since it would require a much larger fraction of the ISM on low $\dhr$ sightlines to be comprised of stellar ejecta.
 The alternative of setting the mean ISM $\dhr$ to $\sim 1-1.5\times 10^{-5}$ and producing high $\dhr$ by localized infall of primordial gas would require a major revision of oxygen yields to avoid overproducing oxygen.
 With our adopted $\mocc = 0.015$, reaching $\dhr=1.0\times 10^{-5}$ implies $\ohh=+1.0$, and $\dhr=1.5\times 10^{-5}$ implies $\ohh=+0.7$.